-Students accepted in the Honors Program are encouraged to devise their own curricula in consultation with the academic deans and other advisors.
-In addition to fulfilling the requirements for their major, First Year Seminar, English Composition, fitness/Wellness, and Foreign Language, students must fulfill the following:
+In addition to fulfilling the requirements for their major, First Year Seminar, English Composition, Fitness/Wellness, and Foreign Language, students must fulfill the following:

-Students in the Honors Program are offered two seminars as well as honors sections of already existing courses in order to provide them with a broad-base of knowledge in the liberal arts and to challenge and enhance their special interests and abilities.
-Each semester, three courses from the core curriculum of the College are designated for Honors Courses, incorporating the rigor of in-depth study with the breadth of experience and understanding for which the liberal arts education is valued.
+Students in the Honors Program are offered a special Honors curriculum in order to provide them with a broad-base of knowledge in the liberal arts and to challenge and enhance their special interests and abilities.
+Each semester, designated Honors Courses incorporate the rigor of in-depth study with the breadth of experience and understanding for which the liberal arts education is valued.
 Your participation in Honors Courses will expose you to ideas and personalities outside your own major field of study.
 You will find diversity and originality of thought that will expand your way thinking, even as your solidify your own convictions and beliefs.